How do you terminate an employment contract under Dutch law?

 The Dutch Civil Code outlines in general two primary types of legitimate grounds for dismissal: economic or financial-related terminations, such as restructuring or reorganization; and non-economic causes, such as employee misconduct or serious violations of company policy.
 For example, if an employee has been found guilty of committing fraud or theft while working at the company, this would constitute justifiable cause for their dismissal.
 Likewise, prolonged absenteeism due to illness could also provide sufficient grounds for termination depending on its severity and duration of the sickness.

 No matter what the reason behind it might be, employers must make sure they follow all applicable legal regulations related to terminating an employee’s employment contract before proceeding with their decision.
-This includes, among other things giving the affected individual proper notice periods and providing them with appropriate severance payments according to Dutch labor law.
+This includes, among other things giving the affected individual proper notice periods and meeting severance payment obligations (transitievergoeding) according to Dutch labor law.

 Under Dutch law, the termination of an employment contract requires that certain notice periods be observed and severance payments made.
 Employers must adhere to these rules if they wish to terminate an employee's employment contract lawfully.